andersbloch09/Follow_me_algorithm/README.md

 # Follow_me_algorithm
 This repository will contain a follow me algorithm for the turtlebot3 burger model.
 Regulation_ang and Regulation_vel packages are the code for measuring the velocities over time both linear and angular.
+The lidar_reg is on of the main packages for the system.
+This packages is the package containing the control systems for linear and angular velocities based on waypoint.
+In the folder the files used for the regulation tests can also be found.

+The waypoints of the shins comes from the package called shin_detector, all this package do is locating shins and publishing the waypoints of the shins.